ha5dzs/optitrack-motive-data-streamer/examples/Matlab/README.md

  * `translation` as an `N`x3 element matrix, with the X-Y-Z coordinates being in triplets
  * `quaternion` as an `N`x4 element matrix, with the QxQyQzQw being in quadruplets
  * `rigid_body_name` as a string.

+If there is nothing in the buffer, it will return the latest SINGLE FRAME data it received.
+There are no warnings about this.

  ### Other controls